CodePushNext/react-native-code-push/Examples/CodePushExpoDemoApp/README.md

 ### Android

-From in the android folder, run:
+From in the project folder, run:

 ```
 npx expo export:embed \